2021-2022 Parent Handbook

 - Supporting families and communities

-Summer Enrichment locations can be found at www.ayskids.org/summer.
+All AYS before- and after-school locations can be found at www.ayskids.org/locations.

 In light of the COVID-19 pandemic and associated public health orders, AYS reserves the right to review and adjust any programming, activities, field trips, or policy to ensure AYS programs are as safe as possible.
 Any updates or changes will be determined by consulting appropriate health professionals and government agencies.
 Decisions will be communicated to parents.

-AYS serves nutritious morning and afternoon snacks, and children are encouraged to try new foods.
-A snack menu is posted at the program site.
+AYS serves nutritious snacks, and children are encouraged to try new foods.
+A snack menu is posted at your child’s program site.

-Children with food allergies must have a completed Plan of Care form on file with AYS.
+Children with food allergies must have a completed Plan of Care form (and doctor’s note if possible) on file with AYS.
 Staff members will work with parents to provide a suitable snack substitution when necessary.

 ITEMS TO LEAVE AT HOME

-If your child has a special need or circumstance or would require additional assistance or accommodation, that information must be communicated and included with your registration.
+If your child has a special need or circumstance or requires additional assistance or accommodation, that information must be communicated and included with your enrollment application.
 AYS may require a parent meeting prior to your child attending the program to review the information and develop the best plan for your child.
 AYS may consult with its special needs consultant for assistance in developing this plan.
 If you have questions please call our administrative office at 317-283-3817.

 - Communicate anything that may affect your child’s well-being in the program with your Youth Development Leader.
 This will be held in confidence.

-- Custodial situations can cause confusion.
-The custodial parent should communicate with the Youth Development Leader regarding any circumstances that relate directly to the care of the child attending an AYS program.
+- The primary guardian/parent should communicate with the Youth Development Leader any circumstances that relate directly to the care of the child in our program.
+Additionally, they should also communicate relevant information to the child’s other guardians, parents, or authorized pickup persons.

 Listed below is the set of characteristics, known as “The AYS Way”, that each AYS student should demonstrate.
 These characteristics will help children develop a positive identity, more awareness, and more self-control.
 The AYS Way is made up of the following characteristics: